-Cross-selling may well be the one key growth strategy you’re not currently leveraging to your agency’s full advantage – and Renaissance Alliance offers a solution to its members that can change that.
+Cross-selling may well be the one key growth strategy that independent insurance agents aren’t currently leveraging to their full advantage – and Renaissance Alliance offers a solution to its members that can change that.

 It’s likely that your agency has an equally high number of customers who have only have one policy with you.
-Rather than viewing it as a problem, it’s an opportunity you may be missing out on: Cross-selling those clients to multiple policies leads to better retention, increased customer loyalty and long-term revenue and premium growth.
+Rather than viewing it as a problem, see it as a profitable opportunity to pursue: Cross-selling those clients to multiple policies leads to better retention, increased customer loyalty and long-term revenue and premium growth.

 Cross-Selling As a Mindset